Cambridge City F.C.: New Stadium

-In 2012, it was announced that the club's President, Len Satchell, had purchased 35 acres of land in Sawston, a village 9 kilometres/ 6 miles south of Cambridge, with a view to building the club a new 3,000 seat stadium, alongside community facilities for the surrounding area.
-Following public consultation and an appeal over the decision to grant Planning Permission, construction began in January 2021 and is scheduled to open in late 2023.
+In 2012, it was announced that the club's president, Len Satchell, had bought 35 acres of land in Sawston, a village six miles south of Cambridge, with a view to building the club a new 3,000-seat stadium, alongside community facilities for the surrounding area.
+Following public consultation and an appeal over the decision to grant planning permission, the new stadium plan was approved by the council in 2019.
+Construction began in January 2021 and the stadium opened in 2024.
+The stadium comprises a two-level main stand with seating for 500 spectators as well as hospitality facilities.
+At either end covered terraced stands provide additional capacity, and a similar terraced stand is located on the far side of the pitch.
+There is currently no segregation.